-Currently, no medication is recommended to treat COVID-19, and no cure is available.
+Currently, only one medication has been approved to treat COVID-19.
+No cure is available for COVID-19.
 Antibiotics aren't effective against viral infections such as COVID-19.
 Researchers are testing a variety of possible treatments.

 Supportive care is aimed at relieving symptoms and may include:

 Cough syrup or medication

 There is no evidence that ibuprofen or other nonsteroidal anti-inflammatory drugs (NSAIDs) need to be avoided.

 If you have mild symptoms, your doctor may recommend that you recover at home.
 He or she may give you special instructions to monitor your symptoms and to avoid spreading the illness to others.
 You'll likely be asked to isolate yourself as much as possible from family and pets while you're sick, wear a mask when you're around people and pets, and use a separate bedroom and bathroom.